neosmart/rsproxy/README.md

-# proxy
+# rsproxy
 _a simple, cross-platform, multi-client TCP/UDP proxy_

-`proxy` is a cross-platform, multi-client TCP/UDP proxy written in rust, that is designed for those "one-time" tasks where you usually end up spending more time installing a proxy server and setting up the myriad configuration files and options than you do actually using it.
+`rsproxy` is a cross-platform, multi-client TCP/UDP proxy written in rust, that is designed for those "one-time" tasks where you usually end up spending more time installing a proxy server and setting up the myriad configuration files and options than you do actually using it.

 ## Usage

-`proxy` is a command-line application.
-One instance of `proxy` should be started for each remote endpoint you wish to proxy data to/from.
+`rsproxy` is a command-line application.
+One instance of `rsproxy` should be started for each remote endpoint you wish to proxy data to/from.
 All configuration is done via command-line arguments, in keeping with the spirit of this project.

-`proxy` is written as a wrapper around the standalone [`tcpproxy`](https://github.com/neosmart/tcpproxy) and [`udpproxy`](https://github.com/neosmart/udpproxy) proxy servers, and shells out to one or the other depending on the chosen protocol.
-If `tcpproxy` or `udpproxy` is not installed, `proxy` will attempt to install them automatically (via the `cargo` package manager).
+`rsproxy` is written as a wrapper around the standalone [`tcpproxy`](https://github.com/neosmart/tcpproxy) and [`udpproxy`](https://github.com/neosmart/udpproxy) proxy servers, and shells out to one or the other depending on the chosen protocol.
+If `tcpproxy` or `udpproxy` is not installed, `rsproxy` will attempt to install them automatically (via the `cargo` package manager).

 ```
-proxy [-b BIND_ADDR] -l LOCAL_PORT -h REMOTE_ADDR -r REMOTE_PORT [[-t]|-u]
+rsproxy [-b BIND_ADDR] -l LOCAL_PORT -h REMOTE_ADDR -r REMOTE_PORT [[-t]|-u]

 Options:
     -l, --local-port LOCAL_PORT